solids4foam/fluid-benchmarks/oscillatingCylinderInChannel/README.md

 C_{\mathrm{l}} = \texttt{forceScaling}\ F_y.
 $$

-The following function objects are employed:
+To calculate these forces and coefficients, function objects are employed:

 - `forces`: computes the three components of the fluid force (and moments) on specified patches (here, the `cylinder` patch).